fractalide/fractalide-oz/README.md

 It is the front end language for fractalide content centric browser.

-In other words, what Javascript is to a Channel Centric Browser, so Fractal-lang is to a Content Centric Browser.
+In other words, what Javascript is to a Channel Centric Browser (HTTP Browser), so Fractal-lang is to a Content Centric Browser.

 Usage
 -----